aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/examine-presentation/_index.md

 Before working on a presentation, you may want to find out what format (PPT, PPTX, ODP, and others) the presentation is in at the moment.

 You can check a presentation's format without loading the presentation.
-See this Java code:
+See this PHP code:

 ```php
   $info = PresentationFactory->getInstance()->getPresentationInfo("pres.pptx");